Medical expert of the article

 - Solcoseryl.

-- Oxyferriccorbon.
+- Oxyferriscorbone.

-- Astringents, anti-inflammatory drugs (collargol, protargol, tannin).
+- Astringents, anti-inflammatory agents (collargol, protargol, tannin).

-- Elimination of the sclerosed fibrous margin.
+- Elimination of sclerotic fibrous margin.

 In all cases, complex local therapy is used.
-One method is replaced by another, depending on the changes in the ulcer.
+One method is replaced by another depending on the changes in the ulcer.

 Sequence of procedures.